-Once you try this ridiculously good keto chocolate dessert, you’ll see why I had no choice but to call it “Keto Chocolate Crack.”
+Once you try this ridiculously good keto chocolate dessert, you’ll see why I had no choice but to call it “Keto Chocolate Heaven.”
 Each piece is oh-so-decadent and will satisfy all your chocolate cravings!
+Post includes both the regular version and a peppermint version.

 This post contains affiliate links, which means I’ll make a small commission if you purchase through one of my links.
 Thank you for your support!